cgeo/cgeo.github.io/send2cgeo.md

 ### Script installation with Mozilla Firefox:

-- Install the [greasemonkey add-on](http://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) and make sure it is activated in your browser after installation
+- Install the [Greasemonkey add-on](http://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) and make sure it is activated in your browser after installation
 - Start installing the script by clicking [here](https://github.com/cgeo/cgeo/raw/master/send2cgeo/send2cgeo.user.js)
 - Greasemonkey will be triggered automatically, confirm the installation when prompted
 - Continue with the registration as described below